LebToki/LaragonDash/README.md

 Multi-language JSON structure for UI

 🗣 Language Support
-All translations reside in /lang/.
-Want to contribute your own?
-Simply add a language-code.json file with:
 All translations reside in `includes/languages/`.
 Want to contribute your own?
 Simply add a `code.json` file with:

 ```
 {